kapadiaparth/examples/demo-contact-refinement/README.md

 ### Convert

 The `convert` task allows you to convert the input from one format to another.
-In this particular step, we'll convert the output of the request task above from CSV into a tabular format.
+In this particular step, we'll convert the CSV file from the previous step into a tabular format.

 ```javascript
   .convert('csv', 'table')